Spy Kids 2 review

 The fight scene between Gregorio and Donnogan.
 Why oh why is nobody else helping?
 I mean, I get that it's personal... oh wait, it's not.
 Gregorio has no special connection to Donnogan.

 The scene where the secret service show up and not only is Alexandra with them, but that she gets to deal out all the judgement is absurd.
 The last we heard she was on terrible terms with her father and she isn't even an OSS agent.
-It's also ridiculous how Donnogan's punishment is merely "You're fired".
+It's also ridiculous that Donnogan's punishment is merely "You're fired".

 Another significant failure is how lightly Carmen treats Gary after he, you know, tried to literally murder her brother and help his evil dad take over the world.
 She's just like "Hope you're on the good side next time".
 I thought they were going to give Carmen some kind of arc where she gets over her crush on Gary and accepts that he's evil and it looked so promising in the fight where she tells him "you're so full of shit", but nope, she's still biased as hell in his favor.